Taylor's College

-Taylor's College is an independent college in Malaysia, offering the Cambridge A Levels as well as the South Australian Certificate of Education.
-It is ranked among the top Cambridge A Level college in Southeast Asia.
+Taylor's College is an independent college in Malaysia that offers a pre-university programme leading to the Cambridge International GCE A-Level examination.
+Established in 1969, it has consistently ranked among the top Cambridge A-Level colleges in Southeast Asia.

-Taylor's College was established in 1969 by George Archibald Taylor and George Leighton Taylor.
-Initially, Taylor's offered the Victorian High School Certificate (VHSC).
-It currently offers Cambridge A Levels, South Australian Certificate of Education International, Foundation, Diploma in Business, Certified Accounting Technician (CAT) and Association of Chartered Certified Accountants (ACCA) professional programmes.
-The college received “University College” status in 2006, and "University" status in 2010, which further divide into Taylor's University and Taylor's College.
+Founded by George Archibald Taylor and George Leighton Taylor, Taylor's initially offered the Victorian High School Certificate (VHSC), but currently offers the Cambridge International GCE A-Level programme as well as the South Australian Certificate of Education (SACE), Foundation, Diploma in Business, Certified Accounting Technician (CAT) and Association of Chartered Certified Accountants (ACCA) professional programmes.
+The college received "University College" status in 2006 and "University" status in 2010, which further divided it into Taylor's University and Taylor's College.

 History

 In 1920, George Archibald Taylor set up a coaching college called ‘George Taylor and Staff’ in Melbourne, Australia.
 Upon realizing that many Malaysians enrolled in his college, he and his son, George Leighton Taylor, established Taylor's College in Malaysia in 1969.
 The first branch campus was set up in Jalan Pantai to enable Malaysian students to matriculate within the country.
 The institution celebrated its 50th anniversary on 3 March 2019.